 Puppies will need a puppy-proof area in your home, so before bringing home a dog, remove anything potentially dangerous from the areas in the home the dog will have access to.
 You should also purchase a dog bed, crate, leash, collar, food, and water bowls, and all the other supplies your new dog will need before bringing him or her home.

-These dogs have the potential to be an excellent family dog.
+These dogs have the potential to be excellent family dogs.
 They can be quite affectionate and loving with children.
 They also know how to be very gentle around young children.
 However, in order for these traits to shine through, it is important that the dog be raised in a home with a strong leader who will set clear boundaries.
 Also, keep in mind that this is a very large breed, and even without meaning to, a large dog could injure a small child.
 For this reason, it is important to always supervise children when they are around a Cane Corso.

 Neapolitan Mastiffs, Bullmastiffs, and Rottweilers are three breeds that are similar to the Cane Corso.

 - Bullmastiff: Bullmastiffs are another working dog breed.
-They were bred in England, not Italy like the Cane Corso.
+They were bred in England, not Italy, like the Cane Corso.
 Both breeds are moderate shedders who don’t require too much grooming.
 Both breeds are very territorial, but the Bullmastiff can be better suited for homes with children.

 - Rottweiler: Rottweilers are also working dogs.
 They were bred in Germany originally.
-Rottweilers and Cane Corso are around the same size with an average male weight of 112 and 104 pounds, respectively.
+Rottweilers and Cane Corso are around the same size, with an average male weight of 112 and 104 pounds, respectively.
 Males in both breeds are also around the same height, at 24 to 27 inches tall.
 The Rottweiler was first recognized by the American Kennel Club in 1931, but it wasn’t until 2010 that the Cane Corso was first recognized.

 Famous Cane Corsos